codeyumm/global-grooves/README.md

 *Explore Page: Click on countries to find top songs.*

 ![About Page](./assets/about-page.png)
-*About Page: Learn more about World Music Explorer and its features.*
+*About Page: Learn more about Global Groove and its features.*

 ## Technologies Used